joannawojtasz/LoveLetters/README.md

 ### Bugs

-* Problem with reading the value for age/difficulty.
+* Problem: There is with reading the value for age/difficulty.
 The visual representation of a checked box appear but the value is undefined.
 Reason: Script modified the style of the input-div, however the box remained unchecked.
 Solution: removing js script for controlling style of the age-input and replacing it with css styling using :checked.

+* Problem: The games runs multiple times.
+At first attempt it runs once, than twice, four time and so on.
+Reason: The event listeners are added each time the event litener is run.
+Solution: New place for event listeners in the game script.